This publication is best viewed as a PDF.

 Where should you start?

-A planning matrix is provided in the Appendix on page XX.
-The planning matrix provides an overview for guiding conversations and discussions in planning work with underrepresented audiences.
+A planning matrix is provided in the Appendix on page 45.
+The planning matrix provides an overview for guiding conversations and discussions in planning work with hard-to-reach audiences.
 Remember, planning should not be done in isolation.
 Interacting with community members and discussing the specifics of the community are essential to creating successful programs.
 At the end of each chapter, the Reflective Thinking prompts are to initiate inquiry and conversation necessary for completing the Planning Matrix sections as a team.

 For More Information